 If someone is driving in a reckless or overly aggressive manner and you are concerned about your safety, you are within your rights to contact the police to report the hazardous driver.
 Generally, using your phone while driving is not legal unless your vehicle has hands-free technology, but exceptions can be made for emergencies.
 Just make certain to be extra careful while making the call.
 Pulling over is best if you can safely do so.
 Be prepared to describe where you are, what the tailgating vehicle looks like, and the license plate number, if possible.

 If the tailgating incident turns into an accident, ensure everyone gets any medical attention they need and contact the police to report the crash.
-Then call a personal injury lawyer who can advise you on your next steps.
+Then call a local attorney specializing in Denver auto accident cases who can advise you on your next steps.